Sanjanah8/Easy-Pay-Dynamic-Wallet-Splitter/README.md

 ###  **Future Enhancements**

+* **AI/ML and OCR Integration**

+  The idea is to reads SMS scans bills for easy splitting

 * **Multilingual SMS Input Support**

   Rural users often communicate in their **local languages** and not everyone is comfortable with English.
 Farmers need language support for trade.Easy Pay aims to support SMS commands in multiple Indian